wilsonmar/wilsonmar.github.io/_posts/2016-09-12-powershell-install-coding.md

 ### Install a signing cert on Mac #

-To add the CA root certificate (either PEM or DER format) into the OSX global keychain:
+To add the CA root certificate (either PEM or DER format) into the macOS global keychain:

 0. Use Finder to navigate to your /System -> Library -> Keychains -> X509Anchors
    to your own Library -> Keychains.